Māui dolphin: Population size, distribution and overlap with South Island Hector's dolphins

-The latest estimate of the Māui dolphin subspecies is 55 individuals of age 1 year or older (95% CL = 57, 75), based on genetic capture-recapture data.
+The latest estimate of the Māui dolphin subspecies 2020–2021 is 54 individuals aged 1 year or older (1+) (95% confidence interval (CI) = 48–66), based on genetic capture-recapture data.
 Māui dolphins are listed on the IUCN Red List as Critically Endangered, and by the Department of Conservation in the New Zealand Threat Classification System as "Nationally Critical", on the basis of very low population size.

 Māui dolphins are only found off the west coast of the North Island of New Zealand.
 They are generally found close to shore in groups or pods of several dolphins, and are generally seen in water shallower than 20 m, though may also range further offshore.
 The current range of the Māui extends from Maunganui Bluff in the north to Whanganui in the south.
 Māui dolphins (confirmed from DNA analysis) have been found beachcast as far south as Wellington Harbour.
 Hector's dolphins (also confirmed from DNA samples) were found beachcast at Peka Peka in 2005 and at Waikanae in 1967, along the Horowhenua coastline, and Opunake beach in 2012.

 Dolphin sighting information released by DOC in September 2013 includes listing three public sightings of Hector's or Māui dolphins along the coast immediately north of Wellington in late 2011.
 Four other sightings of Hector's or Māui dolphins occurred along the east and north coasts of the North island between Whanganui and Waitara and another along the Poverty Bay coast in early 2012.
 Sightings of this type of dolphin along the coast north of Wellington are infrequent, with the DOC database reporting only seven since 1970, though may suggest a more widespread and larger populations in the past.

 During the 2012/2013 summer, the DOC conducted five aircraft and six boat searches, between New Plymouth and Hāwera, without seeing any Māui or Hector's dolphins.
 In the two years between July 2012 and July 2014, more than 900 MPI observer days had been conducted out to seven nautical miles from the Taranaki shoreline without sighting any Māui or Hector's dolphins.